 On 11 September 2019, the CJEU (file reference number C 383/18) issued a ruling on the scope of consumer credit costs to be reduced in the event of early repayment of loans, which clarified doubts related to the interpretation of applicable regulations in this respect.
-From that date, the Group is obliged to refund the commissions to all customers who make prepayments for loans covered by these regulations.
+From that date, the Bank is obliged to refund the commissions to all customers who make prepayments for loans covered by these regulations.

-Therefore, the Group recognised a provision for expected refunds of commission regarding historical prepayments made by customers during the period of application of these regulations and a liability for commission returns related to earlier repayments made since the date of CJEU ruling.
-The total charges recognised in 2019 amounted to PLN 157,990 thousand.
+Therefore, the Bank recognised a provision for expected refunds of commission regarding historical prepayments made by customers during the period of application of these regulations and a liability for commission returns related to earlier repayments made since the date of CJEU ruling.
+The total charges recognised in 2019 amounted to PLN 30,000 thousand.
 There is a requirement to reimburse commission to the customer in the amount corresponding to the costs related to the period by which the duration of the contract has been reduced.
-The Group, for the purpose of creating provisions and liabilities and for actual commission returns, depending on specifics of the products held, applied:
+The Bank, for the purpose of creating provisions and liabilities and for actual commission returns, applied the proportion to interest method (the amount to be returned was calculated as a proportion of the sum of interest payments in the periods following the period in which the overpayment occurred and the total sum of interest payments in the initial loan period).

-the proportion to interest method (the amount to be returned was calculated as a proportion of the sum of interest payments in the periods following the period in which the overpayment occurred and the total sum of interest payments in the initial loan period) In order to verify the correctness of the Group's estimates, we performed the following procedures:
+In order to verify the correctness of the Bank's estimates, we performed the following procedures:

-- We performed an analysis of the level of the provision for returns of commissions resulting from loan prepayments made by customers, including challenging the assumptions adopted by the Management Board of the Parent entity; in particular, the assumptions regarding expected level of customer complaints estimated on the basis of historical observations taking into account trends observed after the balance sheet date: - We performed an analysis of the level of amounts payable to customers in respect of commissions related to early repayments of loans made after the date of the CJEU ruling and before the reporting date; - We performed an analysis of the legal position regarding the approach taken to calculate the amount to be recovered; - We analysed the differences in estimates of the level of reimbursements between different calculation methods observed on the market; - We checked the calculation prepared by the Group, its mathematical correctness and/or the proportion to capital method (the amount to be returned has been calculated using the proportion of the sum of outstanding amounts of credit from the period following the period in which the overpayment occurred and the total sum of outstanding amounts of credit in the original loan period).
+- We performed an analysis of the level of the provision for returns of commissions resulting from loan prepayments made by customers, including challenging the assumptions adopted by the Management Board of the Bank; in particular, the assumptions regarding expected level of customer complaints estimated on the basis of historical observations taking into account trends observed after the balance sheet date; - We performed an analysis of the level of amounts payable to customers in respect of commissions related to early repayments of loans made after the date of the CJEU ruling and before the reporting date; - We performed an analysis of the legal position regarding the approach taken to calculate the amount to be recovered; - We analysed the differences in estimates of the level of reimbursements between different calculation methods observed on the market; - We checked the calculation prepared by the Bank, its mathematical correctness and input data constituting the basis for this calculation;